-For instance there is a huge range of deca core mobile phones, for about $200 USD, mostly are Chinese brands, but if you are not brand fussy you could get a top of the range processor in your mobile for next to nothing.
+For instance there is a huge range of deca-core mobile phones, for about $200 USD, mostly are Chinese brands, but if you are not brand fussy you could get a top of the range processor in your mobile for next to nothing.

-Although many items seen to be ridiculously cheap it is important to consider shipping costs, so be sure to double check that the cost includes shipping.
+Although many items seen to be ridiculously cheap it is important to consider shipping costs, so be sure to double check that the cost includes international shipping.
 Many items do include this cost in the price but some don't and large items can become very expensive.